 A successful doctor, with a loving boyfriend, Irini Harringford is finally happy.
 But when Elle tracks her down, everything starts to unravel.

 Irini knows only too well what her sister is capable of.
 However, her desperate need for answers drags her back to a shocking past.

 She always thought her family didn’t want her.
 What if the truth is even worse?

-Format: Paperback, ARC
+Format: Paperback, ARC for blog tour

 Links: Amazon UK | Goodreads

 Blurb: Dr Janet Palmer is the new lead psychologist at HMP Halvergate in a remote, bleak area of Norfolk.
 At first, she was excited by the promotion.
 Then she starts to see how many secrets are hiding behind the high walls.